Christian Apologetics, M.A.

 - One pastoral and at least one character reference.

 - Official transcripts from all colleges and universities attended.
-Transcripts must be official, that is, mailed directly from your previous colleges and/or universities in a sealed envelope to the Biola Office of Graduate Admissions.
+Transcripts must be official, that is, mailed directly from your previous colleges and/or universities in a sealed envelope, sent electronically, or physically delivered in an untampered envelope sealed by the institution to the Biola Office of Graduate Admissions.

 Note: Official documents for admission or evaluation become part of the student’s academic file and normally cannot be returned or copied for distribution.

-- Satisfactorily complete 39 semester credits as outlined in the curriculum below.
+- Satisfactorily complete at least 39 semester credits as outlined in the curriculum below.